tjhunter/karps/doc/paper/scratch.md

 With this structure, there is not much we can do so far, apart from querying the value of a dataset at various points.
 We are going to add many more operations now.
-One of the simplest and yet most effective ways to transform a dataset is to apply some operation to all its points individually.
+One of the simplest and yet most effective ways to transform a dataset is to apply some operation to each of its points individually.
 We are going to characterize the transforms that are the most regular with respect to the Distribution principle: if a dataset is a union, we would like the transform to respect this union.

-_Definition: regular transform_ A function `f :: Dataset a -> Dataset b` is said to be _regular_ if the following applies:
+_Definition: regular transform._ A function `f :: Dataset a -> Dataset b` is said to be _regular_ if the following applies:

 $$